WhatTheZBot/IDK/README.md

 - Duolingo
 - Geometry Dash (GD)
 - Chess
 - LEGO & Stop Motion
-- Among Us
-- Prodigy
-- Pocket Champs
 - Christianity
 - “Uncommon Videos”
 - And more as the site grows